Yuexiaoxi10/CVAR_CL/README.md

   |Multi| pretrainedDIR_CL_ep100.pth | Loading this model to DIR stream for final classification step| pretrained/NUCLA/setup1/Multi | 0.502 |
   |Multi| pretrainedCIR_CL.pth | Loading this model to CIR stream for final classification step| pretrained/NUCLA/setup1/Multi | 0.502 |

+## Model Download:
+  * Go to https://drive.google.com/drive/folders/1UTm2twdRtXKJoxx0lqUSlf1y8IYkqSDs?usp=sharing to download our pre-trained models and  best checkpoints for each experiment.
+  * Note: there are two folders, 'pretrained' and 'checkpoints', please download the entire folders and paste to the working directory

 ## Input Modalities and Dataset Downloading
   * This repo supports 2D skeletons and rgb images as inputs to the model